Quantisation of derived Lagrangians: The centre of an almost commutative algebra

 of almost commutative DGAAs, and we need to enhance this to keep track of the brace algebra structures:

 \begin{lemma} If $A$ is a complete filtered non-unital almost commutative brace algebra over $R$, then there is a natural almost commutative brace algebra structure on the DGAA $\Omega_{BD_1,+}\b_{BD_1,+}A$.
-If $\gr_FA$ is moreover flat over $R$, then there is a zigzag of filtered quasi-isomorphisms of almost commutative brace algebras between $A$ and $\Omega_{BD_1,+}\b_{BD_1,+}A$. \end{lemma} \begin{proof} As in \cite{kadeishviliCobarBialg}, there is a natural brace algebra structure on $\Omega_+C$ for any bialgebra $C$; we now show that when $C$ is almost cocommutative, the resulting brace algebra structure on $\Omega_{BD_1,+}C$ is almost commutative.
+If $\gr_FA$ is moreover flat over $R$, then there is a zigzag of filtered quasi-isomorphisms of almost commutative brace algebras between $A$ and $\Omega_{BD_1,+}\b_{BD_1,+}A$. \end{lemma} \begin{proof} As in \cite{kadeishviliCobarBialg}, there is a natural brace algebra structure on $\Omega_+C$ for any bialgebra $C$; although stated there only for characteristic $2$, the proof holds more generally, as observed in \cite{youngBraceBar}.

+We now show that when $C$ is almost cocommutative, the resulting brace algebra structure on $\Omega_{BD_1,+}C$ is almost commutative.
 For $c \in C$, the brace operation

 is defined by first taking the element $\sum_r \Delta^{(r)}c \in TC$, then applying the multiplication from $C$ internally within each subspace $C^{\ten r}$.
 Since $\Delta$ is almost cocommutative and $\Omega C$ almost commutative, it follows that when $c \in F_pC$, we get $\{c\}\{(\beta^*F)_i\Omega C\} \subset (\beta^*F)_{i+p}\Omega C$.
 Equivalently, for $y \in (\beta^*F)_i\Omega C$, the map $\{-\}\{y\}$ sends $(\beta^*F)_{p}C= F_{p-1}C$ to $(\beta^*F)_{i+p-1}\Omega C$.